 Fewer GP surgeries are providing ear syringing, however there is still a need to deal with impacted ear wax.
 Micro suction wax removal is the safest, quickest and most up to date method of removing impacted wax.
-These services are available to you in all of our clinic locations or in the comfort of your home and will be performed by fully qualified and accredited specialists.
+This service is available to you in all of our clinic locations or in the comfort of your home and will be performed by fully qualified and accredited specialists.
 Contact us on 01206 823603 or book an appointment online.

 The cost of a wax removal appointment:

 £50.00 - In clinic monaural wax removal (for one ear)

 £70.00 - In clinic binaural wax removal (both ears)